 I'm an ecologist and postdoctoral researcher at the University of Florida.
-My research aims to understand processes structuring ecological communities with the ultimate goal of increasing appreciation and protection of biodiversity.
-I use experiments, data synthesis, and mathematical modeling to study plant and microbial communities experiencing disturbances, including nutrient enrichment and invasive species.
+My research aims to understand how species interactions shape ecological communities with the ultimate goal of increasing appreciation and protection of biodiversity.
+I use experiments, data synthesis, and mathematical modeling to study plant and pathogen communities.

 PhD in Ecology, Evolution, and Behavior, 2017